 Whorled Milkweed

 Whorled Milkweed blooms later than most milkweeds and often into September.
-The small umbels of white flowers attract many pollinators, including Monarch butterflies.
-This small milkweed spreads to form attractive drifts.
+This small milkweed spreads to form attractive drifts topped with small umbels of white flowers, attractive to many pollinators including Monarch butterflies …

 Soil Type | Loam, Sand |